The Go-Go's: Original incarnation (1978–1980)

-Formed in Los Angeles in 1978, the Go-Go's initially consisted of Belinda Carlisle (vocals), Jane Wiedlin (guitar, background vocals), Margot Olavarria (bass), and Elissa Bello (drums).
+Formed in Los Angeles in 1978 as the Misfits by Charlotte Caffey (guitar), Belinda Carlisle (vocals), Jane Wiedlin (guitar, background vocals), the Go-Go's also included Margot Olavarria on bass and Elissa Bello on drums.

 They were formed as a punk band and had roots in the L.A. punk community.
 They shared a rehearsal space with the Motels and Carlisle, under the name "Dottie Danger", had briefly been a member of punk rock band the Germs.
-After she became temporarily ill, she separated from the Germs before ever playing a gig.
+After Carlisle became temporarily ill, she separated from the Germs before ever playing a gig.

 The band began playing gigs at punk venues such as The Masque and the Whisky a Go Go in Los Angeles and the Mabuhay Gardens in San Francisco alongside bands such as X, Fear, the Plugz and the Controllers.
 Charlotte Caffey (lead guitar, keyboards, background vocals) was added later in 1978, and in the summer of 1979, Gina Schock replaced Bello on drums.
-With these lineup changes, the group began moving towards their more-familiar power pop sound.
+With these lineup changes, the group began moving towards their more familiar power pop sound.

-The group frequently met at a Denny's on Sunset Boulevard in Hollywood and it was there they chose the band's name.
+The group frequently met at a Denny's on Sunset Boulevard in Hollywood, and it was there they chose the band's name.

-During late 1979, the band recorded a five-song demo at Gold Star Studios in Los Angeles, and in 1980, they supported the British ska revival groups Madness and The Specials in both Los Angeles and England.
+In late 1979, the band recorded a five-song demo at Gold Star Studios in Los Angeles, and in 1980, they supported the British ska revival groups Madness and The Specials in both Los Angeles and England.
 The Go-Go's subsequently spent half of 1980 touring England, earning a sizable following and releasing the demo version of "We Got the Beat" on Stiff Records, which became a minor UK hit.

 In December 1980, original bassist Olavarria fell ill and was replaced with Kathy Valentine, who had played guitar in bands such as Girlschool and the Textones.
 Valentine had not previously played bass guitar.
 Carlisle also related in her autobiography, Lips Unsealed, that according to the band's view, another reason for Olavarria's dismissal from the Go-Go's was that she frequently missed rehearsals, due largely to her dissatisfaction with the band's move away from punk and toward pop.
-In late 1982, Olavarria sued the remaining members of the band for wrongful removal.
+In late 1982, Olavarria sued the remaining band members for wrongful removal.
 The lawsuit was settled in 1984.
 Olavarria later joined Martin Atkins' band Brian Brain.